 by Sally Poblete, CEO of Wellthie

-Sally Poblete has been a leader and innovator in the health insurance industry for over 20 years.
-As a broker and former industry executive herself, she founded Wellthie out of a deep passion for making health insurance more simple and approachable for consumers and small businesses.
-She had a successful career leading product development at Anthem Blue Cross Blue Shield, one of the nation’s largest health insurance companies.
+Sally Poblete has been a leader and innovator in the health care industry for 18 years.
+She founded Wellthie in 2013 out of a deep passion for making health insurance more simple and approachable for consumers.
+She had a successful career leading product development at WellPoint, one of the nation’s largest health insurance companies.
+An entrepreneur at heart, she also ran a long-term health care business and worked at several health care start-ups like HealthMarket and Medscape.